replikativ/kabel/README.md

 Serialization is also done in a middleware, a transit middleware is currently provided and used by default.
-If you do not use any serialization middleware than a simple `pr-str <-> read-string` mechanism is combined with the
+If you do not use any serialization middleware than a simple `pr-str <-> read-string` mechanism is combined with a very simple binary header to track different serialization types over the wire including raw binary data.

 ### External